Dru-Mara/EvalNE/docs/source/quickstart.rst

 for each parameter.
 This file can be either modified to simulate different evaluation settings or used as a template to generate other *.ini* files.

-Another configuration example provided is `conf_node2vec.ini`.
+Additional configuration (*.ini*) files are provided replicating the experimental sections of different papers in the NE literature.
+These can be found in different folders under `examples/`.
+One such configuration file is `examples/node2vec/conf_node2vec.ini`.
 This file simulates the link prediction experiments of the paper "Scalable Feature Learning for Networks" by A. Grover and J. Leskovec.

 Once the configuration is set, the evaluation can be run as indicated in the next subsection.

 **Running the conf examples**

-In order to run the evaluations using the provided `conf.ini` and `conf_node2vec.ini` files, the following steps are necessary:
+In order to run the evaluations using the provided `conf.ini` or any other *.ini* file, the following steps are necessary:

-1. Download and install the libraries/methods used in the examples:
+1. Download/Install the libraries/methods you want to test:

+  * For running `conf.ini`:

     * OpenNE_
     * PRUNE_

+  * For running other *.ini* files you may need:

+    * Deepwalk_
+    * Node2vec_
+    * LINE_
     * Metapath2Vec_
+    * CNE_

 2. Download the datasets used in the examples: